 Installation

-Required external components: Postgresql and Redis
+Required external components: PostgreSQL and Redis

 helm repo add bitnami https://charts.bitnami.com/bitnami